Wolfkid200444/Implasus/README.md

 along with this program.
 If not, see <http://www.gnu.org/licenses/>.
 ```

+>
-ImpladeDeveloped/Implasus are not affiliated with Mojang.
+> **ImpladeDeveloped/Implasus are not affiliated with Mojang.
 All brands and trademarks belong to their respective owners.
-Implasus is not a Mojang-approved software, nor is it associated with Mojang
+Implasus is not a Mojang-approved software, nor is it associated with Mojang.**
+>